zabokaa/GreenUnity/README.md

 ## testing

-*manual
+- manual

   - page is responsive (menu, images, style of each section) for tablet, laptop, and wide screens
   - menu working, going up arrow after each section working as well
   - all links working and opening in a new tab
   - all images have alt text or fallback background color and aria-labels are there
   - contrast ratio (WCAG AAA) passed

-*official validators
+- official validators

   - CSS validator: no errors
   - HTML validator: 1st errors bc img had size attribute without sourceset atrribute --> fixed
-- lighthouse: increased from 63% to 99% by transforming and resizing all my images (using squoosh.app)
+  - lighthouse: values for accessibility / best practise / SEO all 100, increased performance value from 74 to 99 by transforming and resizing all my images
   - WAVE: no errors

 ## technologies